Emil Michael

 Diamond’s career spans ornithology, anthropology, ecology, linguistics, and evolutionary biology — a range of expertise that positions him uniquely to address the deepest questions of institutional resilience and societal design.
 He holds fellowships from the American Academy of Arts and Sciences and the National Academy of Sciences, and has received the Tyler Prize for Environmental Achievement, the Lewis Thomas Prize for Writing about Science, and the Cosmos Prize, among many others.
 His books have been translated into dozens of languages and have collectively sold millions of copies worldwide.
 His full academic profile and research are available at the UCLA Department of Geography.

 As a science speaker, Jared Diamond brings extraordinary analytical depth and narrative power to stages worldwide.
 Drawing on a career that spans laboratory research and decades of remote fieldwork, he challenges audiences to think beyond short-term cycles and examine the structural forces — geographic, biological, environmental, institutional — that determine whether societies and organizations flourish or fail.
-His talks equip senior leaders with a long-lens framework for strategy, sustainability, and decision-making under uncertainty, and leave audiences with a fundamentally richer understanding of why the world is the way it is — and what can be done about it.
+His latest work on leadership makes him especially relevant for audiences weighing how much individual decision-makers, rather than circumstance, shape outcomes.
 He is represented by Aurum Speakers Bureau.

 Drawing on the research behind Guns, Germs, and Steel and Collapse, Diamond examines the structural forces — geographic, environmental, and institutional — that have determined the fate of civilizations across millennia.
 For senior leaders, the lesson is not historical trivia but strategic insight: the same dynamics that caused past societies to flourish or implode are at work in today's organizations, industries, and nations.
 Audiences leave with a powerful long-lens framework for thinking about competitive advantage, systemic risk, and the decisions that compound over decades.